audy/tree-of-life/readme.md

 A simple app for querying taxonomies based on NCBI taxonomy database.
 Capable of handling many queries per second and is much simpler to use than the NCBI API.

-Capable of building taxonomic descriptions from a name (such as "Tyrannosaurus") or NCBI taxonomy id.
+Provides a web microservice that returns taxonomic descriptions when queried by name (such as "Tyrannosaurus") or NCBI taxonomy id.

 Returns taxonomy in JSON format.